 Because truck accidents may involve multiple negligent parties, determining liability requires a comprehensive investigation.

-Please be aware, the state of Indiana has a Statute of Limitations law for how long you have to file a personal injury lawsuit for your accident.
+Please be aware, that the state of Indiana has a Statute of Limitations law for how long you have to file a personal injury lawsuit for your accident.
 The time limit, as defined by that statute, is two years.
 Should you allow that two years to pass and fail to bring a lawsuit, you have forfeited your opportunity.
 While two years may appear to be a long time, given the amount of investigation that will be necessary to develop a sound case for your accident, it is actually NOT that long.
 Time is of the essence.
 Do not delay if you wish to file a personal injury lawsuit.

 What Should You Do if You Are in a Motor Vehicle Accident?